 The Scheme was set up under the Public Service Pensions Act 2013 and, in the case of the L G P S (Transitional Provisions and Savings) (Scotland) Regulations 2014, under the Superannuation Act 1972.

-The L G P S meets the government's standards under the automatic enrolment provisions of the Pensions Act 2008.
+The L G P S meets the U K government's standards under the automatic enrolment provisions of the Pensions Act 2008.

 The amount of pension you earn in a Scheme year is worked out each year and added to your pension account.
-The total amount in your pension account is revalued at the end of each Scheme year so your pension keeps up with the cost of living.
+The total amount of pension in your account at the end of every Scheme year is revalued in the following April to take into account the cost of living (as currently measured by the Consumer Prices Index (C P I)).
 The L G P S is very secure because the benefits are set out in law.

 Who can join?